acerasoni/carpark/README.md

 Run with `logging.level.root=DEBUG` for enhanced logs.

+> When you run the application, all cars will be admitted until capacity is reached.
+Then, cars will begin to be rejected.
+When spaces free up from cars departing, some new cars will be accepted into the carpark.

 ## Problem Statement

 - When a car comes in, check if there is a space available, otherwise return a message saying it is full.
 - There are 100 spaces available in the car park.
-- Multiple cars may come in at the same time
+- Multiple cars may come in at the same time.
-- The solution must be similar to production code
+- The solution must be similar to production code.

 ## Assumptions

 For the purpose of this simulation, I have made the following assumptions, which may be modified through the [application.properties](src/main/resources/application.properties).

-- A new car appears every 120 milliseconds
+- New cars try to park every 120 milliseconds
-- Cars stay parked for 150 milliseconds
+- Park cars depart after 500 milliseconds
-- The simulation lasts 20 seconds
+- The simulation lasts 60 seconds
 - The simulation is sped up by a factor of 7,200 (such that, in billing terms, 500 milliseconds equal 1 hour)
     > To run the simulation at normal speed, set `carpark.speed-up-factor=7200`
 - The currency is GBP